Lufeng-qy/Lufeng-qy.github.io/_pages/about.md

 ### Hi all, welcome to my personal website!

-### I'm Qiuyang Wang(王秋阳),  and people usually just call me 'Young'.
+### I'm Qiuyang Wang (王秋阳),  and you could just call me 'Yang'.
 Currently I'm a senior undergraduate in Wuhan University, China.
 And I'll be in Columbia University in 2021 Fall to complete a master degree in applied math.

 ### I'm strongly interested in computational neuroscience, where math, neurobiology and computer science meet together.
 My major is chemistry,  and I've done lots of coursework on applied math, CS and neurobiology.
-My past experiences cross various fields, including spatially ordered spiking neural network, hippocampus model, population ensemble method in IF network  and biomaterials development, which  give me a mixed background for computational neuroscience.
+My past experiences cross various fields, including spatially ordered spiking neural network, hippocampus model, population ensemble method in IF network  and biomaterials development, which  provide me with a mixed background for computational neuroscience.

-### Currently, my research interest lays in enmergent phenomena and coarse-graining  methods in spatially ordered SNN, synchronous firing in hippocampus, and, just out of curiosity, sociology.
+### Currently, my research interest lays in emergent phenomena and coarse-graining  methods in spatially ordered SNN, synchronous firing in hippocampus, and, just out of curiosity, sociology.

 <br/>